 Effective Hospital Communications for Modern Day Healthcare

-Physician and caregiver communication is available instantaneously with today’s abundant access to the latest mobile devices.
-The ability to communicate via HIPAA-compliant messaging software allows confidential patient information to be effectively communicated via hospital pagers or through secure text messages in time-sensitive situations.
-Spok provides organizations with HIPAA-compliant communication systems that integrate seamlessly with current operations on any type of device or combination of devices.
+Physician and caregiver communication is available instantaneously with today’s mobile devices.
+The ability to communicate via HIPAA-compliant messaging software allows confidential patient information to be effectively shared via secure text messages or hospital pagers in time-sensitive situations.
+Spok provides health systems with HIPAA-compliant communication solutions that integrate seamlessly with current operations on any type of device or combination of devices.

 Spok: At the Forefront of Secure, Critical Hospital Communications

-With so many mobile devices in use today, organizations need to rely on a system that communicates with all of them.
-Different people need different devices depending on their roles.
-Some use smartphones or tablets, others use pagers or Wi-Fi phones.
-Many rely on a combination of receiving information on both a mobile device and via email.
+With so many mobile devices in use, organizations need to rely on an enterprise communication system that can share information with all of them.
+Different people need different devices, depending on their roles.
+Some use smartphones or tablets, others use p

 Learn About Mobile Communications in These Areas: